Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 Cons:

-• Some door sweeps may be visible and affect the appearance of the door
+• Some may be visible and affect door appearance

 2. U-shaped door sweeps